-Lung cancer has emerged as the leading killer of men and women stricken with invasive cancer, affecting husbands and wives, friends and neighbors, and causing suffering for many families.
+Lung cancer has emerged as the leading killer of men and women with invasive cancer, affecting husbands and wives, friends and neighbors, and causing suffering for many families.
 In the United States, lung cancer overtook breast cancer as the leading cause of cancer deaths in women in 1987.
 Lung cancer deaths account for a quarter of all American cancer deaths, killing more people every year than prostate, breast, and colon cancer combined.
-Over 157,000 Americans are estimated to have died from lung cancer in 2015.
+Nearly 160,000 Americans died from lung cancer in 2017.

 The exact cause of lung cancer is still being investigated.
 Certain risk factors have been shown to play a part in causing cells to become cancerous.
 Risk factors for lung cancer include smoking, exposure to air pollution, and genetics.